How to Design a Self-Sufficient Tropical Permaculture Homestead

 Most design mistakes happen before the first tree is planted.

-People start with:
+People often start with:

 paths